parmentelat/apssh/sphinx/README-apssh.md

 planetlab2.xeno.cl.cam.ac.uk:VERSION_ID=23
 ```

-In the above trasnscript, there were 5 target hostnames, one of which being
+In the above transcript, there were 5 target hostnames, one of which being
 unreachable.
 The line with `Permission denied` goes on *stderr*, the other ones
 on *stdout*.

 ### Your own format

-You can specify a format with the `--format` option (see `apssh --help`); there
+You can specify a format with the `--format` option <a
+href="API.html#module-apssh.formatters">(see the page on formatters about how to
-also are a few predefined formats for convenience:
+define a format)</a>; there also are a few predefined formats for convenience:

 * `-r/--raw` (equivalent to `--format '{linenl}'`) output is produced as it comes
  from the host, with no annotation as to which node the line is originating